 Contact a Coweta County truck accident attorney for a free consultation

 If you have suffered injury because a commercial truck weighed too much and caused an accident, you deserve to be fully and justly compensated by any and all responsible parties.
 Many different parties may have been negligent in this situation, including the truck driver, trucking company, cargo loaders, or even the officials at the weigh station.
-An experienced truck accident attorney from the Law Offices of Shane Smith knows how to bring legal claims against all possibly liable parties in order to secure the maximum amount of compensation possible for you.
+An experienced truck accident attorney from Shane Smith Law knows how to bring legal claims against all possibly liable parties in order to secure the maximum amount of compensation possible for you.
 We offer free consultations, so please call us today at (770) 487-8999 for assistance.